A eulogy is a speech given at a memorial service in memory of a person who has died.

-As an executive speech coach, I am often asked how to write a eulogy.
-Naturally, it has to be personal.
-As you will read by this example from my brother Robert Fripp, give the background and insight into the loved one’s life for those who do not know the entire life story.
+As you will read from this example from my brother Robert Fripp, it gives the background and insight into the loved one’s life for those who do not know the entire life story.

 A Blessing of Tears Eulogy for Edie Fripp by Robert Fripp

-Basis of Eulogy for Edie Fripp delivered by her son Robert at Wimborne Minster on July 30, 1993, during the service to celebrate her life and commemorate her death.
+The Eulogy for Edie Fripp was delivered by her son Robert at Wimborne Minster on July 30, 1993, during the service to celebrate her life and commemorate her death.

 She was born on October 14, 1914, in Abertillery with a twin brother who died an hour after birth.
 For this reason, being a twin, her temperature was always lower than normal.